zachmeador/clanker/docs/dev_notes/thoughts.md

 ## later features / things to consider

+- one single sqlite by default is really dumb
+    - instead an app can create a clanker db stored in a profile
+    - because how hard is it to join two sqlite dbs? not hard
+- warming up to in-console slash commands. `tools` -> `/tools`. with a visual autocomplete for slash commands.
 - mcp tool exporting.
     - would be a subset of the tools in clanker, and maybe some that are only mcp? not sure
 - git worktree creation/management for cli tools